utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 If this happens:

+- Press `i` on your keyboard to get into _insert_ mode.
-- type your commit message into that first line.
+- Type your commit message into that first line.
-- Hit the `esc` key at the top left of your keyboard.
+- Hit the `esc` key at the top left of your keyboard to get out of _insert_ mode.
 - Type `:wq` on your keyboard.
 Your cursor will move to the bottom of the window.
 That is OK.
 - Hit return to end the command.